Grislow/KnowledgeBase/resources/glossary.md

 A value in memory that can be referenced through an identifier.

 __Javascript__: A wrapper that contains 0 or more key-value pairs which are called properties.
 Properties values can be of any data type.
 If a value is not assigned to a property it is automatically set to `undefined`.
 If a value is a function then it represents a method.
 Properties keys can be of type String or Symbol.

+## Object Oriented Programming
+A programming paradigm that involves:
+* Abstraction - hiding complexities of a system and only exposing what is needed to the users.
+* Encapsulation - grouping related properties and methods under a single entity.
+* Inheritance - passing down properties and methods between objects or classes creating a hirarchical dependency between them.
+* Polymorphism - creating a method or function that works differentely depending on context of execution.

 ## Operand
 The object of an operation.